Extracting the Alcock-Paczynski signal from voids: A novel approach via reconstruction

 Another potential source of disturbance in the model is the assumption of linear galaxy bias, which may not hold in the inner regions of cosmic voids.
 This issue is thoroughly discussed by \cite{nadathur_2018_accuratemodel, hamaus_2020} in relation to the VGCF analysis, and additionally by \cite{pollina_2017, pollina_2019, contarini_2019, verza_2022}.
 In this work, we adopt a phenomenological approach and use the VGCF model based on an empirical modification of Eqs. \eqref{eq: xi model RSD} and \eqref{eq: mapping_s(r) beta}, proposed by \cite{hamaus_2022}.
 This model introduces two additional nuisance parameters, $\mathcal{M}$ and $\mathcal{Q}$, compared to the linear RSD model for voids proposed by \citet{cai_2016}, and modifies the RSD terms by altering the coefficients that govern the amplitude of the distortions (see \citealp{hamaus_2022} for details):

 The nuisance parameters $\mathcal{M}$ and $\mathcal{Q}$ are introduced by \citet{hamaus_2020} to account for potential systematics, including potential deviations from the linear theory.
 This would include deviations in the dynamics and the bias parameter, as well as the potential presence of spurious voids in the sample, which may reduce the amplitude of both the monopole and quadrupole moments of the VGCF \citep{cousinou_2019}.
-The monopole-like parameter $\mathcal{M}$ regulates the overall amplitude of the VGCF and is intended to account for all factors that may influence the magnitude of the real space void-galaxy clustering.
+The monopole-like parameter $\mathcal{M}$ regulates the overall amplitude of the VGCF and is intended to account for all factors that may influence the magnitude of the real-space void-galaxy clustering.
 The parameter $\mathcal{Q}$ multiplies the $\mu^2$ term, thereby regulating the quadrupole moment.
-Its role consists in mitigating the loss of amplitude due to spurious voids.\\
+Its role consists of mitigating the loss of amplitude due to spurious voids.\\